hadd0ck/GhostBlogDocker/README.md

-# Ghost + Nginx + Lets Encrypt (production ready)
+# Ghost + Nginx + Lets Encrypt (optional)

 ![ghost.png](https://github.com/hadd0ck/GhostBlogDocker/raw/master/ghost.png)

-An easy setup to deploy quickly your blogging platform:
+Setup to deploy quickly your blogging platform:
-- Ghost: very easy way to publish your blog (straight writing in a web page and no coding), could get some nice templates for free.
+- Ghost: easy way to publish your blog
-- docker-compose: portable and easy to deploy, running in one command.
+- docker-compose: portable and powerful tool to deploy, running in one command.
-- Nginx: for proxy and easy/free SSL certificate with LetsEncrypt.
+- Nginx: a web proxy with a free SSL certificate via LetsEncrypt or import your own Certificate.

 Notes:
-- Ghost official docker image for dev is working great out of the box.
-But for production, I couldn't find other way than create a quick build for adding the config.json for ghost (probably because of perm issue as the image is not running as root, which is great for a web-front).
-With this workaround you still control the setup.
+- Ghost official docker image for dev is working great out of the box but not for production.

 ### 1. Prerequisite:
-- Ubuntu OS
+- Linux
 - docker & docker-compose
 - a DNS (Blogciso.com in this example) pointing to the server IP